ihavethatonvinyl/blog/content/conversations/in-conversation-owen-brazas-and-author-marc-masters.md

 **Marc Masters:** Yeah, that's funny.
 More power to them if it makes it sound more like what they want it to sound.
 As it's not AI, I'm not into AI, but other things, I think, are totally valid as ways to make your music sound different.

 **Owen**: Yes.
 No AI whatsoever.

+*Marc Masters is the author of the books High Bias: The Distorted History of the Cassette Tape (2023) and No Wave (2008).
+He hosts the Music Book Podcast ([themusicbookpodcast.buzzsprout.com/](http://themusicbookpodcast.buzzsprout.com/)) and writes about music at [goodexperimentalmusic.com](http://goodexperimentalmusic.com).*